eclipse-theia/theia/examples/playwright/docs/GETTING_STARTED.md

 ## Adding further tests

-Let's write add another system test for the Theia text editor as an example:
+Let's write another system test for the Theia text editor as an example:

 1. Initialize a prepared workspace containing a file `sampleFolder/sample.txt` and open the workspace with the Theia application under test
 2. Open the Theia text editor